chhhhhyoo/FashionRecommendation/README.md

 ### Make Recommendation

-First, you would save the image you would like this system to take and update its path in **output_recommendation.py**.
+Save the query image in the working directory and update its path in **output_recommendation.py**.

 To predict categories and receive recommendations, use the following command: